HASSELBLAD XCD 21MM F/4 IN-DEPTH REVIEW

 Thanks to its amazing sharpness wide-open, the Hasselblad XCD 21mm proved to be a great lens to have during my Northern Lights sessions in Iceland.
 Using it wide-open against a starry sky, the lens behaved pretty well showing just some sings of butterfly-shaped coma in the stars closer to the corners of the frame.

-The widest lens for any medium format camera system as I write this Hasselblad XCD 21mm in-depth review, this lens is a must-have for the ultra-wide loving landscape photographer using a Hasselblad X1D system.
+The widest native lens for any small medium format camera system as I write this Hasselblad XCD 21mm in-depth review, this lens is a must-have for the ultra-wide loving landscape photographer using a Hasselblad X1D system.

 Under a technical point of view, the Hasselblad XCD 21mm is as close to perfect a lens as I have ever seen.
 At infinity, it’s razor-sharp in the center and performs admirably all over the frame at any aperture.
 Focussing close to the lens, the lens becomes even better.
 Between f/8 and f/16, the standard working apertures for near-far compositions in landscape photography, the Hasselblad XCD 21mm is simply perfect all over the frame.
 It’s amazingly sharp, shows great macro and micro-contrast, has no distortion, no flare or ghosts and no chromatic aberrations.
 While it does show a little vignette at larger apertures, this is all but gone after f/5.6 and is easily fixable applying the lens profile in Camera RAW if you prefer a clean image shooting wide-open.